+Information on bus fares is not easily available.
 There is no single point of reference for bus users on fares.
 The County Council publicises discount schemes, passes and other offers and promotions.
 However, people looking to find advanced travel information, including the cost, they need to look at the relevant operator website/s.
+However, this may still not give them the exact fare information for their trip.